 Opting to use a mulching blade and mulching your lawn means no need to dump the collected grass clippings in a compost pile and less work for you.
 On the downside, mulching your lawn means clippings that are resting on the top of the grass and are now easier to be tracked into one’s home and leave grass stains.

-Standard lawn mower blades are limited to the simple functions of just cutting and discharging the grass clippings.
+Standard lawn mower blades are limited to the simple functions of just cutting and discharging the leaves or grass clippings.
 Because the grass does not encounter more blade surface, it is not as finely cut as it would be with a mulching blade and thus take longer to break down to recycle its nutrients back to the soil.
 The following are what we consider to be the best mulching blades available for the consumer market.

 The Best Mulching Blades